CSautier/PongBot/readme.md

 * Numpy
 * gym (Atari)
 * multiprocessing
-* ffmpeg or Pillow if you want to create gifs of the game
+* matplotlib and ffmpeg or Pillow if you want to create gifs of the game

 ### The code has only been tested with
 * Python 3.7